 No. It depends wholly on the company one is attempting to work for.

-Our regularly scheduled classes are priced individually at $330.00 in the DFW.
-It will cost you $50.00
+At this time, our regularly scheduled classes are priced individually at $250.00 in DFW.
+It will cost you

-for the TDI to issue your license and it will cost around $45.00 for fingerprinting.
+$50.00 for the Texas Department of Insurance (TDI) to issue your license, and it will cost around

 Is Training Unlimited certified by the Department of Insurance?

 Yes, as Provider #127107 for AAA Training Unlimited, and Provider #35045 for S&S Training

 Services.
 Both companies are also found on TDI's website.
 A legal training program requires at least

 30 hours of classroom instruction and 10 hours of any other approved method.

 Can women be adjusters?